thilde/future-tbd/README.md

 ### Sprint Review
-Halfway through this sprint, we conducted our second sprint review.
+At the end of the sprint, we conducted our second sprint review.
 Our stakeholder, Michael Johnson, was again able to provide some early feedback on the website.
 Here are a couple of key events from sprint review:
 * The Development Team presented a new version of the website with searchable colleges.
 * Michael mentioned that he would liek to see either a calculation of college costs and/or a graphical representation on the website.
 * The Product Owner was satisfied with Development Team's progress on actualizing the user stories.